 Waiting times for our community physical health services and mental health services were largely maintained at a low level throughout the year.
 Over 90% of people waiting to be seen for the first time by our learning disabilities service had waited less than six weeks at the month-end in every month throughout the year, and the same was true of people waiting to be seen for the first time by our children and young people's mental health service.
-Over 90% of people waiting to be seen for the first time by our mental health service for older adults had waited less than six weeks at the month end in all months except April and May 2021, and over 90% of people waiting to be seen for the first time by our mental health service for adults had waited less than six weeks at the month end in all months except May/June 2021 and January 2022.
+Over 90% of people waiting to be seen for the first time by our mental health service for older adults had waited less than six weeks at the month sexcept April and May 2021, and over 90% of people waiting to be seen for the first time by our mental health service for adults health service for adults had waited less than six weeks at the month end in all months except April and May 2021, and over 90% of people waiting to be seen for the first time by our mental health service for adults health service for adults had waited less than six weeks at the month end in all months except May/June 2021 and January 2022.
 The latest available data from the NHS Benchmarking Network shows that our waiting times for adults with learning disabilities and mental health services for adults, older adults and children & young people all compare favourably with peer providers nationally.